GfSE/SAF-Specification/stakeholders.md

 * What is the sequence of interactions among the system and context elements on physical level?

   ***Rationale:  In my role, I need to implement interfaces  to elements of the system context.***
-* What items (energy, material, information, etc.) are exchanged within the system?

-  ***Rationale:  In my role, I need to integrate and test the interfaces.***
 * What kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?

-  ***Rationale:  In my role, I need to coordinate external interfaces with external partners.***
+  ***Rationale:  In my role, I need to understand the concepts of external interfaces to external partners in order to implement them.***
+* What physical items (energy, material, information, etc.) are exchanged within the system?

+  ***Rationale:  In my role, I need to support integrating and testing the interfaces.***
 * Which HW interfaces are necessary?

   ***Rationale:  In my role, I need to implement interfaces with my HW subsystem, if necessary.***